Environmental and Health Impacts on the Crow Reservation from Coalbed Methane

 Investigate the Impacts from Coalbed Methane on the Crow Nation

 Resources containing information about the impacts from coalbed methane on the Crow Nation.

 - Air Quality Appendix.
 This 33-page PDF is part of the final statewide oil and gas environmental impact statement and proposed amendment of the Powder River and Billings Resource Management Plans.
 This section is an air quality appendix for the Crow Reservation.
-Included is information about existing air quality, agency roles and authorities, air quality management on tribal lands, air quality impact assessment, modeling assumptions and results, and thresholds for triggering mitigation. (more info)
+Included is information about existing air quality, agency roles and authorities, air quality management on tribal lands, air quality impact assessment, modeling assumptions and results, and thresholds for triggering mitigation. ( This site may be offline. )

 - Coal-Bed Methane: Potential and Concerns.
 This USGS Fact Sheet serves as an introduction to coalbed methane.
 The two-page PDF document summarizes available coalbed methane resources, assessment methods, production methods, and environmental concerns.
 Also addressed is the need for further study of new methods used to recover this fuel. (more info)